FelixCharotte/FelixCharotte/README.md

 ## 📫 How to reach me
 Please reach me here on GitHub first,
-Here is also my [LinkedIn](https://www.linkedin.com/in/felix-charotte/) (There is something to discover there),
+Here is also my [LinkedIn](https://www.linkedin.com/in/felix-charotte/) (There many things to discover there!👀),
-Or at felix.charotte@outlook.fr.
+Or email me at felix.charotte@outlook.fr.
 <!-- -->